krisdo/location/README.md

-# FEC - Location Service for Airbnb item page
+# FEC - Location Service for Airbnb Item Page

   Location Service module clone of Airbnb's created with Node.js, React and MongoDB